Eastern Kingbird

 Statewide.

 Common summer resident in open grassland or agricultural areas with scattered trees, plus woodlands, savannas, forest edges, and city parks, often near water.
-It darts from its perch to capture insects or chase away avian intruders.
+It darts from its perch to capture insects or chase away other birds intruding in its territory.

 Visual, aerial hunters, kingbirds sally from exposed perches on trees, phone wires, or fences to snatch relatively large flying insects, such as wasps, beetles, grasshoppers, true bugs, and robber flies.
 Bristly feathers by the bill funnel flying insects to the mouth.
 The kingbird returns to its perch, bangs the insect on the branch, then swallows it.